Managing the lesson: A practical introduction

 Session information

 Noisy classrooms are a reality for most teachers – but they don't have to be a barrier to learning.
-In this interactive webinar, you will learn tried-and-tested strategies to keep learners focused and motivated even in large, noisy classes.
-Fatiha will share creative tips to manage groups that will show you how to use pauses and signal transitions to ensure that learners keep on track.
+In this webinar, you will learn tried-and-tested strategies to keep learners focused and motivated even in large, noisy classes.
+Fatiha shares creative tips to manage groups that show you how to use pauses and signal transitions to ensure that learners keep on track.
 By the end of the session, you'll have practical techniques to ensure a positive learning environment for all your learners.

 About the speakers